-Each Project shall be required to pay a non-refundable bid fee which will be used to offset the cost of the evaluation of proposals and oversight of the process by the Independent Evaluator.
-The minimum bid fee will be \$500,000.
+Each project shall be required to pay a non-refundable bid fee which will be used to offset Distribution Companies' and DOER's costs for the evaluation of proposals and oversight of the process by the Independent Evaluator.
+The minimum bid fee will be \$600,000.
 This bid fee includes one pricing offer.
-Each additional pricing offer will require an additional non-refundable fee of \$25,000.
+Each additional pricing offer, including any alternative Indexed Price Bid, will require an additional non-refundable fee of \$25,000.
 The fee for an additional pricing offer only applies for variations in pricing for the same project.
 For all other cases an additional bid fee of \$50,000 is required.
 For clarity, if there are changes to any physical aspect of a project, including but not limited to project size, technology type(s), Energy Storage System, production/delivery profile, in-service date, or delivery location then a non-refundable bid fee of \$50,000 is required.
 Bid fees must be wired to the Distribution Companies, allocated to each Distribution Company in accordance with the allocation percentages applicable pursuant to the instructions contained in Appendix H to this RFP.
 The bid fee must be wired no later than the Confidential Proposal Submission Deadline, as defined in Section 1.7.1.
 No applications will be reviewed without a bid fee.
-Before bidders submit their proposals and bid fees, they are strongly encouraged to verify that the bid submittal meets all of the requirements of this RFP.
-Submission of bid fees does not obligate the Distribution Companies to select any project.
+Before bidders submit their proposals and bid fees, they are strongly encouraged to verify that the bid submittal meets all the requirements of this RFP.
+The Distribution Companies will forward the portion of bid fees required to offset DOER's evaluation costs and costs for the Independent Evaluator upon verification that proper bid fees were received.
+Submission of bid fees does not obligate the selection of any project.

-If the total amount of the bid fees collected is not adequate to cover the cost of the evaluation, the Distribution Companies may either seek recovery of that shortfall through retail rates or terminate the evaluation and selection process under this RFP.
+If the total amount of the bid fees collected is not adequate to cover the cost of the evaluation, the Distribution Companies may seek recovery of that shortfall through retail rates.
 If this RFP is terminated, uncommitted bid fees will be returned.
 In no other event will any portion of the bid fees be refunded, without regard to whether a bid is selected, or the stage of the evaluation at which a bid may be no longer considered.

-2 Bid Evaluation and Selection Criteria and Process
+2. Bid Evaluation and Selection Criteria and Process